sandrocarollo/next-preprocesshisto/README.md

 ## Introduction

 **next-preprocesshisto** is a best-practice histopathology analysis pipeline designed to process and extract patches from H&E slides provided as input.
-The slides will go through a RGB thresholding and edge detection to isolate the tissue before beign tessellated into small patches for downstream analysis.
+The slides will go through a RGB thresholding and edge detection to isolate the tissue before beign tessellated into small patches.
+Subsequently, these patches will be normalized for downstream analysis.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.